Charismatic (horse): Racing career

 Charismatic lost his first five starts as a two-year-old.
 Lukas then took a calculated risk by entering him in a maiden claiming race on November 21, 1998, with a "tag" of $62,500.
 Lukas later commented, "I don't think I've ever been fooled so much by a horse...
 I felt I wasn't pushing the right buttons.
 But I felt he hadn't won a race and needed some confidence."
-The gamble paid off when the colt went unclaimed and then won the race.
+The gamble paid off when the colt won the race and went unclaimed.

-Charismatic raced once more as a two-year-old, losing in allowance company, and then started his three-year-old season the same way, finishing fifth in both an allowance race and the Santa Catalina Stakes.
-Lukas decided to again roll the dice, entering the colt in another claiming race on February 11, 1999.
+Charismatic raced once more as a two-year-old, losing in allowance company, and started his three-year-old season the same way, finishing fifth in both an allowance race and the Santa Catalina Stakes.
+Lukas then entered the colt in another claiming race on February 11, 1999.
 "Quite frankly I had given up on the horse," said Bob Lewis.
 "I wanted to get back as much of that $200,000 (purchase price) as I could.
 The reason he was in that race was because Wayne wanted him to see what it was like on the front end instead of the back end."
 Again unclaimed, Charismatic finished second but was given the win when the first-place finisher was disqualified.

-Lukas then put the colt on a demanding schedule, racing him eight days later on February 19 in an allowance race, followed by a start on March 6 in the El Camino Real Derby.
-Charismatic finished second in both those races, but could only manage a fourth in the Santa Anita Derby on April 6.
+Lukas raced the colt eight days later on February 19 in an allowance, followed by a start on March 6 in the El Camino Real Derby.
+Charismatic finished second in both races and then was fourth in the Santa Anita Derby on April 6.
 Lukas shipped the horse to Keeneland for the Lexington Stakes on April 18, the last chance for a win on the Kentucky Derby trail.
-Charismatic responded with a record setting performance in his first stakes victory.
+Charismatic responded with a record-setting performance in his first stakes victory.

 Charismatic was a 31-1 longshot in the 125th Kentucky Derby on May 1, facing a field of 18 other horses.
 Valhol set a slow early pace tracked by Cat Thief, who took over the lead rounding the final turn.
 Charismatic raced in mid-pack for the first three-quarters of a mile, then started closing ground rapidly on the leaders.
-He passed Cat Thief in deep stretch, then withstood a late charge from Menifee to win by a head.
+He passed Cat Thief in deep stretch and withstood a late charge from Menifee to win by a head.
 Cat Thief, also trained by Lukas, was third.
 The time for 1 1/4 miles was a slow 2:03.29 The win denied trainer Bob Baffert his third straight Derby victory.
 His three entries, two of which were co-favorites at 9-2 odds, failed to make the top three.